Healthy Homes Assessment Roseneath

 Draught Stopping Roseneath

-Draughts may lead to low temperatures inside households.
-A damp house costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts increase the likelihood of low temperatures inside homes.
+A humid home costs more to heat, resulting in wasted energy and resulting in higher bills.

 What are unreasonable gaps and holes?

-If you are able to feel external air getting in, or see a clear draught from a gap or hole, then it’s likely to be a gap or an opening that needs sealing in some way.
-Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that let air in or out within your house need to be sealed.
-In the case of an open fireplace isn’t in use it can cause draughts and should be sealed from.
-Landlords and property managers are accountable for making sure such draughts are eliminated in the maximum extent possible.
+If you are able to feel external air coming in or a clear draught from a crack or a gap that is, it’s likely a crack or crack that requirements sealing in some way.
+Large cracks and gaps should be permanently stopped.
+The gaps that exceed 3mm that allow air to enter or exit into the home require seals.
+For instance, if an open fireplace is not in use, it can create draughts.
+This should be shut from.
+Landlords and property managers are responsible for making sure that these draughts are stopped as much as possible.

-There is no need to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around windows and doors may be required to allow for the movement of the structure as the house gets warmer and cooler, in order to let them be shut and opened, rather than sticking.
-We will check the windows and doors in the Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the construction.
+For example, tiny gaps around doors and windows could be required to allow for movement within the building when the home gets warmer and cooler, to allow them to be closed and opened instead of instead of being stuck.
+We will inspect all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections